jnozzi/cocoadev.com/markdown/ScriptingBridgeAndMail.md

  Scripting Bridge falls down when it comes to collections.
 Running iTunes through sdp it generates the following method for iTunesPlaylist

-- (iTunesTrack *) searchFor:(General/NSString *)for_ only:(iTunesESrA)only;  // search a playlist for tracks matching the search string.
+- (iTunesTrack *) searchFor:(NSString *)for_ only:(iTunesESrA)only;  // search a playlist for tracks matching the search string.
 Identical to entering search text in the Search field in iTunes.

 What it doesn't say is that unless the search yields only one track (even then, I haven't actually tested it) the method will return a collection, an array to be exact.
 So everytime I call this method I'm having to perform a runtime check for the class of the object to see if it has returned an array or a single track.